Monarchy of the Bahamas: Parliament

 The sovereign, along with the Senate and the House of Assembly, is one of the three components of the Bahamian parliament.

 The monarch does not, however, participate in the legislative process; the viceroy does, though only in the granting of royal assent.
 Further, the constitution outlines that the governor-general alone is responsible for appointing senators.
 The viceroy must make nine senatorial appointments on the advice of the prime minister, four on the advice of leader of the opposition, and three on the advice of both.
-The viceroy additionally summons, prorogues, and dissolves parliament; after the latter, the writs for a general election are usually dropped by the governor-general at Government House, Nassau.
+The viceroy additionally summons, prorogues, and dissolves parliament; after the latter, the writs for a general election are usually signed by the governor-general at Government House, Nassau.

 The new parliamentary session is marked by the Opening of Parliament, during which the monarch or the governor-general reads the Speech from the Throne.

 All laws in the Bahamas are enacted only with the viceroy's granting of royal assent in the monarch's name.
 The royal assent, and proclamation, are required for all acts of parliament, usually granted or withheld by the governor-general, with the Public Seal of the Bahamas.

 Courts

 Within the Commonwealth realms, the sovereign is responsible for rendering justice for all his subjects, and is thus traditionally deemed the fount of justice.
-In the Bahamas, criminal offences are legally deemed to be offences against the sovereign and proceedings for indictable offences are brought in the sovereign's name in the form of The King versus [Name].
+In the Bahamas, criminal offences are legally deemed to be offences against the sovereign and proceedings for indictable offences are brought in the sovereign's name in the form of The King [or Queen] versus [Name].
 Hence, the common law holds that the sovereign "can do no wrong"; the monarch cannot be prosecuted in his or her own courts for criminal offences.

+All justices of the Supreme Court are appointed by the governor-general.
+On taking office, all Bahamian judges are required to swear an oath to the monarch.
+Under the Official Oaths Act, the Judicial Oath is:

 The governor-general, on behalf of the Bahamian monarch, can also grant immunity from prosecution, exercise the royal prerogative of mercy, and pardon offences against the Crown, either before, during, or after a trial.
 The exercise of the 'Prerogative of mercy' to grant a pardon and the commutation of prison sentences is described in section 90 of the Constitution.

-All justices of the Supreme Court are appointed by the governor-general.

-All Bahamian judges have to swear that they will "well and truly serve" the monarch of the Bahamas, on taking office.
-Under the Official Oaths Act, the Judicial Oath is:

-The monarch does not, however, personally rule in judicial cases; instead, judicial functions are performed in his name.
-In international cases, as a sovereign and under established principles of international law, the King of the Bahamas is not subject to suit in foreign courts without his express consent.
-In addition, the monarch also serves as a symbol of the legitimacy of courts of justice and of their judicial authority.
-An image of the monarch or the Coat of arms of Bahamas is always displayed in Bahamian courtrooms.